build-trust/ockam/documentation/use-cases/end-to-end-encryption-with-rust/README.md

   && echo 'ockam = "*"' >> Cargo.toml && cargo build
 ```

-If the above instructions don't work on your machine, please
+If the above instructions don't work on your machine please
 [post a question](https://github.com/ockam-network/ockam/discussions/1642),
 we would love to help.